Higher rate pension tax relief

 What are the pension tax relief rules and limits?

 Tax relief is available on contributions up to your UK earnings, or £3,600 if your earnings are lower.
 This includes your tax relief itself, so it's always worth checking what that could look like.
-Our pensions can only accept contributions that are eligible for tax relief.
+Our pensions can only accept contributions from you or another payer other than your employer that are eligible for tax relief.
 Your circumstances can change your annual allowance, so if you’re unsure what your annual allowance is you can check on the gov.uk website.